Amitabha Mukhopadhyay

 Amitabha Mukhopadhyay (born 5 February 1959) is an Indian cell biologist and a professor at the National Institute of Immunology.
 He is known for his studies on host-pathogens interaction and drug discovery and is an elected fellow of the Indian Academy of Sciences, and the National Academy of Sciences, India.

 Mukhopadhyay, an alumnus of the University of Calcutta from where he earned an MSc, secured a Ph.D. from Jadavpur University after doing his research at the Institute of Microbial Technology.
 Subsequently, he joined the National Institute of Immunology, India where he holds the position of a professor.
-He also serves as a visiting scientist at Washington University School of Medicine, and Cornell University Medical School.
+He also serves as a visiting scientist at Washington University School of Medicine, and Weill Cornell Medicine.
 He has carried out research on the host-parasite interactions of Salmonella and Leishmania, two microbial pathogens.
 He is reported to have identified the survival mechanisms of salmonella against host macrophages and his work has assisted in widening the understanding of hemoglobin endocytosis in Leishmania, thus assisting in exploring new drug targets for diseases such as typhoid fever and kala azar.
 His studies have been documented by way of a number of articles and the online repository of scientific articles of the Indian Academy of Sciences has listed 24 of them.

 Mukhopadhyay is a recipient of the National Bioscience Award for Career Development of the Department of Biotechnology in 2000.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to biological sciences in 2002.